 13. On a budget?
 Try a DIY option

-Discover more about designing a stylish kitchen on a budget and fitting your kitchen yourself, which will save you a ton of money.
+- Discover more about fitting a kitchen yourself, which will save you a ton of money.

 14. Look for kitchen cabinet ideas that celebrate curves